The HPSS Archive System¶

 .
 Then connect to the HPSS system again and enter your NERSC password + one-time password when prompted.
 A new $HOME/.netrc

-file will be generated with a new entry/token.
-If the problem persists contact account support.
+file will be generated with a new token.
+Alternatively, you can generate the token manually.
+If the problem persists, contact account support.

 Manual Token Generation¶